Masthead Background Image

 Interestingly, older buildings are probably better prepared to accept a solar array system using concrete ballast.
 Buildings constructed in the 1950s, ’60s or ’70s feature steel truss structures better equipped to deal with arrays and ballast.
 Engineers are more concerned with buildings that are 15 to 20 years old.
 In those years, building codes changed and companies built roofs that would hold only minimum loads.
 In news stories about roofs that have collapsed because of snow or some other factor, they are frequently roofs that were built during this time.
 These roofs are not good candidates for solar arrays.

-Companies eventually realized the problems they were creating for themselves and made changes so buildings that are five to 10 years old, for instance, are better able to deal with the weight of a solar array.
-As well, as we will explain below, technology has shown that less ballast is needed than previously thought to hold a solar array in place.
+Companies eventually realized the problems they were creating for themselves and made changes so buildings that are 5 to 10 years old, for instance, are better able to deal with the weight of a solar array.
+As we will explain below, technology has shown that less ballast is needed than previously thought to hold a solar array in place.

 TECHNOLOGY AND SOLAR BALLAST